denivip/CKNotify/README.md

     CKNotifyAlertLocationTop     // Alert will be anchored to the top of the view CKNotifyAlertLocationBottom  // Alert will be anchored to the bottom of the view

+##Going Deeper
+View the example project for more examples and utility functions

 ##Author
 Matthew Schettler 2012 (mschettler@gmail.com)